Alabama police officer killed, another wounded in shooting

-One Birmingham police sergeant was killed and another officer critically wounded early Sunday morning in a shooting as they questioned two people suspected of trying to break into cars in Alabama's largest city.
+One Birmingham police officer was killed and another critically wounded in a shooting early Sunday as the officers questioned two people suspected of trying to break into cars in Alabama's largest city, authorities said.

-Officials said they have the two suspects in custody, one of whom was shot and is receiving medical treatment.
-Police haven't released the names of the officers or the suspects.
+Two suspects are in custody, one of whom was shot and is receiving medical treatment, according to police.

+Police identified the officer who was fatally shot as Sgt.
+Wytasha Carter, 44, a member of the department since 2011.
+The names of the wounded officer and the suspects were not immediately released.

-Birmingham Police Chief Patrick Smith said the officers approached the two suspects just before 2 a.m. outside a nightclub in downtown Birmingham, after a plainclothes officer spotted one checking door handles on cars parked outside the venue.
+Birmingham Police Chief Patrick Smith said the officers had approached the two suspects just before 2 a.m. outside a downtown Birmingham nightclub, after a plainclothes officer spotted one of them checking door handles on cars parked outside the venue.
 Smith said one suspect opened fire after being confronted by the officers.

 Digital Access for only $0.99